-Round 1: IEDA will open applications for \$2,000,000 for Generators for community facilities on January 30, 2023 and applications will be open on IowaGrants until April 14, 2023 at 11:59 PM Central.
-This first round will allow the State to establish a competitive review process, gauge the capacity of the MID areas for new community facility generators, and support local emergency response efforts.
+Round 1: IEDA will open applications for \$5,500,000 in funds for the removal of stumps and support the replanting activities occurring within the MID counties.
+Trees will be removed or replanted only on public property or the public right-of-way.
+January 30, 2023 applications will be open on IowaGrants until April 14, 2023 at 4 PM Central.
+This first round will allow the State to establish a competitive review process, gauge the capacity of the MID areas for replanting programs.
 If all funds are not obligated, future rounds will be established, at no less than one round per year, until the funds in this program are fully expended.